rakutenanalytics/ios-rakutenanalytics/README.md

 @endcode

 #### Tracking RAT-specific events
 A concrete tracker, RAnalyticsRATTracker, is automatically registered and interacts with the **Rakuten Analytics Tracker (RAT)**.
 You can also use RAnalyticsRATTracker::eventWithEventType:parameters: for creating events that will only be processed by RAT.
-For more information about the various parameters accepted by that service, see the [RAT Specification](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameter+Spec).
+For more information about the various parameters accepted by that service, see the [RAT Parameter Spec](https://confluence.rakuten-it.com/confluence/display/RAT/RAT+Parameter+Specifications).

 @note Our SDK automatically tracks a number of RAT parameters for you, so you don't have to include those when creating an event: `acc`, `aid`, `etype`, `powerstatus`, `mbat`, `dln`, `loc`, `mcn`, `model`, `mnetw`, `mori`, `mos`, `online`, `cka`, `ckp`, `cks`, `ua`, `app_name`, `app_ver`, `res`, `ltm`, `ts1`, `tzo`, `userid` and `ver`.